-With UK schools now closed due to the rapid spread of coronavirus, you might well be stuck with bored children at home!
+With UK schools closed to most pupils, you might well be stuck with bored children at home!
 Creative kids competitions are a great way to keep them busy – but will also put their brains to work.

 Here’s a few fun kids competitions they might like to try… I’m adding comps regularly to this blog post so keep checking back!